getify/Functional-Light-JS/ch3.md

 ### Unchanging One

 Certain APIs don't let you pass a value directly into a method, but require you to pass in a function, even if that function just returns the value.
 One such API is the `then(..)` method on JS Promises.
-Many claim that ES6 `=>` arrow functions are the "solution".
-But there's an FP utility that's perfectly suited for the task:
+Many claim that ES6 `=>` arrow functions are the best "solution".
+But there's an FP utility that's more well suited for the task:

 ```js
 function constant(v) {